 Jessica Pearless is a co-director of Paragon Matter Art Services and of Northart, Auckland’s North Shore public art gallery.
-She is a respected and award-winning visual artist who has worked in the commerical art sector including as a mentor for emerging artists.
+She is a respected and award-winning visual artist who has worked in the commercial art sector including as a mentor for emerging artists.
 Jessica is a recent recipient of a University of Auckland Alumni Leadership Scholarship.

 The construct of the artist can be many things, says Jessica Pearless who defines herself as both a visual artist and a creative entrepreneur.